-- (iv) Late Entry: The entry in the Examination Hall will not be allowed after the start of the test.
+- (iv) Late Entry: The entry in the Examination Hall will not be allowed after the start of the test i.e. 9.30 A.M.
 Thereafter all doors will be closed and no candidate will be permitted entry in the Examination Hall.
 Candidates are advised to reach the Centre well before the reporting time. - (v) Pens/Ball Pens/Pencil Erasers: The candidates are required to bring their own ink/ball point pens, HB pencils (any other pencil HH, HHH, etc., should not be used).
-In case any pencil other than HB pencil is used, the answer sheet may be rejected by the Optical Mark Scanner. - (vi) Answer Sheet and Checking of Serial Number: The answer sheet is placed inside the booklet.
-It carries a serial number which should tally with the serial number on the Test Booklet.
-The candidate should immediately bring to the notice of the invigilator any discrepancy in the serial number on the test booklet and the serial number on the answer sheet placed inside it.
-In such an event, the candidate will be given a new booklet and answer sheet.
-In any case, the candidate must not use an answer sheet which has a serial number different from the one given on the test booklet. - (vii) Rough Work: All rough work is to be done in the space provided in test booklet only.
-Rough work MUST NOT be done in the answer sheet.
-The candidate will not bring any sheet for rough work. - (viii) Test booklet should be unsealed by the Candidate only after the announcement by the Invigilator. - (ix) The Answer Sheet and the Test Booklet will be collected from the candidate after the Test is over. - (x) The answers are to be given in the appropriate answer-sheet only and NOT in the Test Booklet. - (xi) Do not start writing answers until you are asked to do so. - (xii) Each multiple choice question carries 4 marks.
+In case any pencil other than HB pencil is used, the answer sheet may be rejected by the Optical Mark Scanner. - (vi) Answer Sheet and Checking of Serial Number: The OMR-answer sheet carries a serial number which should tally with the serial number on the Test Booklet.
+The candidate should immediately bring to the notice of the invigilator any discrepancy in the serial number on the test booklet and the serial number on the OMR- answer sheet.
+In such an event, the candidate will be given a new Test booklet.
+In any case, the candidate must not use an OMR-answer sheet which has a serial number different from the one given on the test booklet. - (vii) Rough Work: All rough work is to be done in the space provided in test booklet only.
+Rough work MUST NOT be done in the OMR-answer sheet or any other material.
+The candidate will not bring any loose sheet for rough work.
+Use of any calculating device is not allowed. - (viii) Test booklet should be unsealed by the Candidate only after the announcement by the Invigilator. - (ix) The OMR-Answer Sheet will be collected from the candidate after the Test is over. - (x) The answers are to be given in the first one hundred slots of the OMR-answer-sheet only and NOT in the Test Booklet. - (xi) Do not start writing answers until you are asked to do so.
+Mark the answer immediately on solving the question. - (xii) Each multiple choice question carries 4 marks.
 For each correct response the candidate will get 4 marks.
 For each incorrect response shown in the answer-sheet, one mark will be deducted.
 No mark will, however, be deducted for not attempting a question.
 More than one response indicated against a question in the answer sheet will be considered as incorrect response and will be negatively marked. - (xiii) If you do not understand a particular question go to the next question.
 If you have time you may come back to it later.
-You should not ask anything about a question to the Invigilator. - (xiv) Use of any calculating device like calculator or mathematical tables is not allowed. - (xv) No candidate will be allowed to leave the Examination Hall until he/she finishes the examination and hands over the answer sheet and test booklet to the invigilator.
+You should not ask anything about a question to the Invigilator. - (xiv) Use of any calculating device like calculator or mathematical tables is not allowed. - (xv) No candidate will be allowed to take the question booklet before the examination is over.

-- (xvi) Eatables are not allowed in the Examination Hall/Room. - (xvii) Sample Questions supplied to candidates only indicate the type of questions that may be asked and do not cover the entire syllabus.
-The degree of difficulty of questions in the Entrance Test may also vary. - (xviii) Mobile Phones are not allowed in the Examination Hall.
+- (xvi) Eatables/smoking are not allowed in the Examination Hall/Room. - (xvii) Sample Questions supplied to candidates only indicate the type of questions that may be asked and do not cover the entire syllabus.
+The degree of difficulty of questions in the Entrance Test may also vary. - (xviii) Don't bring your Mobile Phones in the Examination Hall.

-24. Specimen Answer Sheet
+23. Specimen Answer Sheet